How To Host The Best Thanksgiving On A Small Budget

 You may not feel like you’re saving that much individually, but the savings can really add up on your final grocery bill.

-Leave the Alcohol Out
+Leave The Alcohol Out

 Alcohol can run your bill up, quickly.
 If you feel you need alcohol for this festive occasion, ask your guests to bring their beverage of choice or delegate to one or two of the guest to be in charge of bringing a bottle or two.
+Remember…when you host Thanksgiving, you shouldn’t be required to provide all the alcohol, especially if it’s not in your budget.

 Decorations